 Sometimes a company or developer will put a lot of effort into making an app function well and forget to take the time to design a nice-looking icon.
 While a utilitarian app is great, you’re not likely going to want it on your Dock unless it has an attractive icon.

-How to change an app icon in OS X
+How to change an app icon on Mac

 Pre-requisite: In order for this to work, you will first have to disable System Integrity Protection on your Mac.
-About OS X System Integrity Protection aka ‘Rootless’ and how to disable it.
 For security purposes, we can only recommend to re-enable System Integrity Protection when you’re done swapping icons.

 Step 1: Use Finder to navigate to the Applications folder of your Mac and select the application for which you want to change the icon.
 In this example, I’ll be exchanging the default iTunes icon for the one in the banner at the top of this article.